 CHILD SEXUAL ABUSE IMAGES

-(a) The production of such visual depiction involves the use of a child engaging in or being engaged in sexually explicit conduct; or
+(a) Buy, procure, possess, or control any visual representation of a child engaging in sexually explicit conduct; or

 (b) Bring or cause to be brought into this state any visual representation of a child engaging in sexually explicit conduct.